-The TORNADO-E Secure RSA/ECC/SHA library provides a set of functions to implement ECC cryptographic algorithms.
+The TORNADO-E Secure RSA/ECC/SHA libraries provide a set of functions to implement ECC cryptographic algorithms.
 In particular, it provides some functions to implement the ECDSA signing/verifying and the ECDH key exchange protocol.
 The library implements ECC for general curves over prime fields of size from 192-bit to 521-bit and the only certain curves are in the scope of this evaluation.
 The ECC functions of the library included in the TOE are:

-- ECDSA_keygen (Ephemeral or static key pair generation for ECDSA signing/verifying) - ECDSA_sign_digest (ECDSA signature generation for a message digest) - ECDSA_verify_digest (ECDSA signature verification for a message digest)
+- ECDSA_keygen (Ephemeral or static key pair generation for ECDSA signing/verifying) - ECDSA_sign_digest (ECDSA signature generation for a message digest)